goodekat/ggResidpanel/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-5-2.png)

+#### `resid_compare`

-**`resid_compare`**: This function creates a panel of residual diagnostic plots given a list of models.
+This function creates a panel of residual diagnostic plots given a list of models.
 This allows the user to compare the diagnostic plots from multiple models.
 It currently accepts models of type "lm", "glm", "lmerMod", "lmerModLmerTest", and "glmerMod".

 ``` r
 # Fit the model with a log transformation on the response variable